-A: The Commission provides a public forum for the discussion of water issues, considers public testimony at all Commission meetings, participates in the exchange of ideas at water conferences and events, publishes informative articles and reports, and responds to public inquiries.
+A: The Commission provides a public forum for the discussion of improving water management policy to assist regions in achieving climate resiliency, considers public testimony at all Commission meetings, participates in the exchange of ideas at water conferences and events, publishes informative articles and reports, and responds to public inquiries.
 The Commission provides the public transparent access to information, including webcasts of its meetings on the Commission website.

 The Commission confers with, advises and makes recommendations to DWR on key programs and activities, and approves rules and regulations not pertaining to the management and administration of the Department.
+The Commission informs the Governor and Legislature on selected statewide issues, including those actions of the Water Resilience Portfolio assigned to them.
 The Commission also reviews State Water Project operations and construction and provides a public forum necessary for eminent domain proceedings.
 The Commission then adopts resolutions of necessity for those proceedings.

-The Commission supports policies that result in sustainable water management and a healthy environment statewide.
+The Commission supports policies that result in sustainable and resilient water management and a healthy environment statewide.
 Specifically, through its implementation of the Water Storage Investment Program, or WSIP, the Commission is investing nearly \$2.7 billion in the public benefits of water projects in California.

-The Commission's Role in Proposition 1: Water Storage

-Q: How is the Commission involved in water storage projects?
+The Commission's Role in Proposition 1: Water Storage Q: How is the Commission involved in water storage projects?